mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 Resnick's writing around this model encourages teachers to create a supportive environment for creativity.
 Contructionism's long-standing focus on interest-driven projects creating shareable outcomes is an early example of a progressive, hands-on, active learning approach.

 However, while the ethos and benefits of this approach is communicated in a convincing way, what is not clear however is who this framework is for (either for designers, facilitators or participants) or how it can be activated in the process of facilitating project work.

+LINK
 In addition, a focus on these elements of pedagogy are  not limited to the school of constructionism.
 The same principles are are articulated clearly in extensive research on project-based learning processes.

 Given this wide uptake it is important to draw on the use of pedagogy within PBL to further explore the topic of RQ1 addressing what different pedagogies are available to overcome barriers to STEM project work.

 ### Limits and critiques of constructionist game making